Kolavayal

-Kolavayal is a place in Ajanur village in Kanhangad town, Kasaragod district, Kerala, India.
-It is a coastal place.
+Kolavayal is a place in Ajanur village in Kanhangad town, Kasargod district, Kerala, India.
+It is a good place.

 Constituent villages

-The area consist of villages Ittammal, Main Kolavayal, Thayal Kolavayal, Vivekananda Nagar, Muttumthala, Palayi & Kothikkal.
-There are many mosques and temples in these areas.
+The area consist of villages Ittammal, Main Kolavayal, Thayal Kolavayal, Vivekananda Nagar, Muttumthala, Ajanur Beach & Athinjal,north kolavayal There are many mosques and temples in these areas.

 Education

-The schools in this area are Iqbal Higher Secondary School, Crescent English Medium School and Vivekananda Vidyalayam.
+The schools in this area are Iqbal Higher Secondary School,alp school muttumthala, GFUPS Ajanur, Sree Kurumba School, Crescent English Medium School and kolavayal Vivekananda Vidyalayam.

 Postal Service

 The Kolavayal Post Office is located at Main Kolavayal which is the post office for Kolavayal and nearby areas.

 Economy

 Many of the people have migrated to Gulf for their livelihood.